Leonardo DiCaprio: Reception and acting style

 Several media publications, such as People, Empire and Harper's Bazaar, have included DiCaprio in their listings of the most attractive actors.
 In 1998, he sued Playgirl magazine over plans to publish a fully nude picture of him.
 He has said he does not believe in focusing on appearance—as this is only temporary and can negatively affect one's profession in the industry—and looks for career longevity instead.
 In 2005, DiCaprio was made a commander of the Ordre des Arts et des Lettres by the French Minister of Culture for his contributions to the arts.
 In 2016, he was named one of the 100 most influential people in the world by Time magazine.
 He was included on Forbes annual list of the world's highest-paid actors in 2008 and from 2010 to 2016 with respective earnings of $45 million, $28 million, $77 million, $37 million, $39 million, $39 million, $29 million and $27 million, topping the list in 2011.
 The magazine has commended DiCaprio's ability to star in risky, R-rated films that become box office successes.
 The Hollywood Reporter listed him as one of the 100 most powerful people in entertainment from 2016 to 2019.
 A writer for the same magazine credits DiCaprio as the rare actor to have a successful career "without ever having made a comic book movie, family film or pre-branded franchise.
 Leo is the franchise."
-Stacey Wilson Hunt, analyzing his career in New York Magazine in 2016, opined DiCaprio, unlike most of his contemporaries, had not starred in a bad film in the previous ten years.
+In a 2016 analysis of his career trajectory, Stacey Wilson Hunt of New York magazine opined that DiCaprio, unlike most of his contemporaries, had not starred in a bad film in the previous ten years.
 Of his success, DiCaprio says, "My attitude is the same as when I started.
 I feel very connected to that fifteen-year-old kid who got his first movie."

 DiCaprio has named Robert De Niro and James Dean as two of his favorite and most influential actors, stating "There were a lot of great actors I really fell in love with, but if I were to pick two, from different generations, it would be De Niro and James Dean".
 When asked about a performance that stayed with him the most, DiCaprio responded, "I remember being incredibly moved by Jimmy Dean, in East of Eden.
 There was something so raw and powerful about that performance.
 His vulnerability [...] his confusion about his entire history, his identity, his desperation to be loved.
 That performance just broke my heart."